La Luna: A “Bite-Size” Lunar Miracle

 2. Why does the mentions of the “new moon” and “full moon” appear back-to-back (in chapters 2 and 3), and the “generic” moon is not mentioned until chapter 6?
 Since there are 30 occurrences of the moon in the Qur’an, and the full moon and old moon are separated by 14 or 15 moons as we saw above, couldn’t the “full moon” appear in 15th place in the table and the old moon in the 30th place?

-I don’t know the answer to these questions but what I know with certainty is that there is a really compelling wisdom in the way it is currently arranged.
-I can say this with utmost confidence because I have never been able to find a single case where any human can think ahead of the Qur’an.
+I don’t know the answer to these questions at this point, but I have absolutely no doubt that there is a really compelling wisdom in the way it is currently arranged.
+I can say this with utmost confidence because I have never been able to find a single case where any human can think ahead — or even anywhere close behind! — of the Qur’an.

-If it occurs to us, the Creator who sent us the Qur’an has always known about it.
+If any thought occurs to us, the Creator who sent us the Qur’an has always known about it.
 He only wants us to ponder some more and be ready to be awed when we find the answer.

 Next